None of the windows have drop shadows

 I was hoping Plasma 6 would fix this but I guess not.

-That's not KDE's problem but stupid "Electron & Electron-like" programs', written with the damn "web-technologies" which require stupid CSD "hacks" to display fake buttons, fake title-bars, shadows, etc, see my first post for the story behind it.
+That's not KDE's problem but damned "Electron & Electron-like" programs', written with (the damned) "web-technologies" which require (damned) CSD "hacks" to display fake buttons, fake title-bars, shadows, etc, see my first post for the story behind it.

 In this case Vivaldi using an "electron-like" UI should provide those shadows itself if not run with the native window, it's simple as that.